oskardudycz/NetCoreWithDocker/README.md

 7. If everything went fine, then you should see `SQL Server is now ready for client connections.` in the `CMD` window.
 8. Now we need to only update our connection strings in [appsettings.json](https://github.com/oskardudycz/NetCoreWithDockerCI/blob/8758dde3b2f02fb017a09c02612062c024167a4c/src/NetCoreWithDocker/NetCoreWithDocker/appsettings.json) and [appsettings.Development.json](https://github.com/oskardudycz/NetCoreWithDockerCI/blob/8758dde3b2f02fb017a09c02612062c024167a4c/src/NetCoreWithDocker/NetCoreWithDocker/appsettings.Development.json) run `Update-Database` from `Package Manager Console` and we can run our application by clicking `F5`!
 9. Piece and cake!
+10. Summary of the [docker-compose](https://docs.docker.com/compose/) CLI can be found [here](https://docs.docker.com/compose/reference/overview/).
+The most important commands are:
+* `docker-compose up` - as described above, gets images and starts containers,
+* `docker-compose kill` - kills running dockers,
+* `docker-compose pull` - pulls latest docker images,
+* `docker system prune` - clean up all containers that were get through `pull` and `up` commands.
+Usefull for cleaning the disk space and making sure that you have the assumed version of docker (`docker system prune` + `docker-compose up`), or just resetting state of the docker container,
+* `docker ps` - lists all running docker containers.

 You can check the detailed changes in [pull request](https://github.com/oskardudycz/NetCoreWithDockerCI/pull/6/files)